WilliamBattsIII/doubleword/doc/CPU.md

 ### 0x0: divide by zero
 The Divide By Zero exception occurs when a `DIV` or `IDIV` instruction is encountered that attempts to divide by zero.
 ### 0x1: machine error
-The Machine Error exception occurs when some sort of external hardware error occurs. (for example, your 5400 RPM hard drive being set to 11,000 RPM and exploding, or perhaps you turn the monitor on and off 20 times a second)
+The Machine Error exception occurs when some sort of hardware error occurs. (for example, your hard drive randomly exploding, or perhaps you turn the monitor on and off 20 times a second)
 ### 0x2: breakpoint
 A Breakpoint exception occurs when the `BREAK` instruction is executed.
 Upon a breakpoint, the CPU dumps its registers and debug information over the debug serial port. (note to self: add other things?)
 ### 0x3: handler fault